RaulPPelaez/UAMMD/docs/NeighbourList.rst

    .. cpp:member:: const int  * cellEnd;

-      Stores the last particle in :cpp:any:`sortPos` that lies in cell i.
+      :cpp:`cellEnd[i]` stores the last particle in :cpp:any:`sortPos` that lies in cell :cpp:`i`.

    .. cpp:member:: const real4 *sortPos;

-      Particle positions sorted in the order described by :cpp:any:`cellStart` and :cpp:any:`cellEnd`.
+      Particle positions sorted so that particles in the same cell are contiguous in this array.

    .. cpp:member:: const int* groupIndex;